Allergy Treatment

 Montelukast (Singulair), a leukotriene receptor antagonist, is an additional option particularly useful for patients with comorbid asthma or exercise-induced bronchoconstriction alongside allergic rhinitis.
 However, the FDA has issued a black-box warning regarding neuropsychiatric adverse effects including mood changes and suicidal ideation — your provider discusses this risk-benefit profile with each patient individually before prescribing.
 For patients with significant eye symptoms, prescription or OTC antihistamine/mast-cell stabilizer eye drops (e.g., olopatadine) may be added.
 Nasal saline irrigation is a highly evidence-based adjunctive measure that reduces allergen load and improves mucosal clearance.

-In patients with allergic rhinitis uncontrolled on optimal pharmacotherapy, referral to an allergist for allergen immunotherapy (allergy shots or sublingual tablets/drops) should be considered — your provider can facilitate this referral for patients in Delaware, Maryland, and Washington.
+In patients with allergic rhinitis uncontrolled on optimal pharmacotherapy, referral to an allergist for allergen immunotherapy (allergy shots or sublingual tablets/drops) should be considered — your provider can facilitate this referral for patients in Maryland, Washington, and Delaware.
 Avoidance strategies are also discussed: keeping windows closed during high pollen counts, using HEPA filters, frequent hand-washing after outdoor exposure, and showering before bed to reduce nocturnal allergen exposure.
 For patients with undiagnosed atopic conditions or suspected food allergies, appropriate referrals and workup are arranged.

 Telehealth manages allergic rhinitis well.
 Seek emergency care immediately if you experience: